 Because of the negative effects of medications and/or schizophrenia, those who are living with schizophrenia need structure in their lives.
 Individuals with schizophrenia may need medication management, the structure, boundaries and the support that living in an assisted living community can provide.
 Routines are comforting and predictable and are useful to someone whose medical condition often make life unpredictable.
 Setting up schedules and tasks to accomplish at certain times of the day or week are helpful.

 Schizophrenia Assisted Living

-People with Schizophrenia may need an assisted living home for residents who maintain a level of independence.
-They may need day to day assistance with bathing, dressing, managing medications and supervision.
-Assisted living is a long-term option that combines, housing, support services, health care, and activities, as needed.
+People with Schizophrenia can benefit from an assisted living home for residents who maintain a level of independence.
+They may need day to day assistance with bathing, dressing, managing medications and just general supervision.
+Assisted living provides a long-term option that combines, housing, support services, health care, and activities, as needed.

 Interested in getting help for your loved one?
 Learn more about Assisted Living Options for a Loved One with Schizophrenia here.
 Or, call us today to talk about how Heritage Lane can help, (480) 999-0511.